Meet the ArtsBridge team. You’ll be glad you did.

 Kathleen is a native of Montana.
 She holds a BFA from University of Montana and a diploma from The Juilliard School of Drama.
 Her professional acting credits include Broadway: THE FATHER, FISH IN THE DARK, ENEMY OF THE PEOPLE, A DEATH OF A SALESMAN, CORAM BOY, THE CONSTANT WIFE, AFTER THE FALL, A FEW GOOD MEN.
 Off- Broadway: GATES OF GOLD, MIND GAME, THREE TRAVELERS, COMEDY OF ERRRORS, TWELFTH NIGHT, WINTERS TALE.
 Regional Theater: DOLL’S HOUSE PART 2, Weston Playhouse, DEATH OF A SALESMAN, Pittsburgh Public, OUTSIDE MULLINGAR, Philadelphia Theater Co., THE BIRDS, Barrington Stage, EQUUS, Guild Hall, MOON FOR THE MISBEGOTTEN, McCarter, RICHARD III, New Jersey Shakespeare Festival, BEYOND THERAPY, GOOD GERMAN, Westport playhouse (CT critics nom best Actress), OUR TOWN, SYLVIA, SIGHT UNSEEN, HUMAN EVENTS, George Street Playhouse TV: “Blindspot”,“Elementary”," Chicago Justice", "Person of Interest", "The Black Box”, "The Good Wife", "New Amsterdam", "Law and Order", “CI" and "SVU", "Third Watch”, "Pennsylvania Miners Story" MOW.
 FILMS: A Happy House, Morning Glory, Music and Lyrics, School of Rock, Life with Mikey, It could Happen to You.
 She has appeared in numerous commercials, voice overs and is a frequent book narrator.
 Kathleen studied mask with Pierre Lefebvre and Mina Yakim.
 She currently teaches Mask work at Rutgers University, and the Actors Center, and previously at UCSD, Cap21 as well as other studios.
 She has also taught make the transition from school to the business at Juilliard since 1995.
 She directed IT IS SO IF YOU THINK SO at Rutgers and DOLORE’S at the Playroom in NYC and a 6 part web series called PILLOW TALK which she also wrote and produced and was picked up by the Huffington Post.
 Kathleen is a founding member of the Cape Cod Theater Project.
 She is also a proud arts volunteer for ASTEP (artists striving to end poverty) where she most recently was in India at Shanti Bhavan teaching theater.

-John Simpkins, Head of Musical Theatre, Penn State University
+John Simpkins, Penn State University

 John Simpkins has recently directed the World premieres of Legendale (Denmark’s Fredericia Teater) and Raging Skillet (Theaterworks Hartford – starring Dana Smith-Croll, Marilyn Sokol, George Salazar).
 He directed the three-time Drama Desk nominated Off-Broadway production of Bloodsong of Love: The Rock and Roll Spaghetti Western (by Joe Iconis) at Ars Nova.
 He also directed Iconis’ The Black Suits at LA’s Center Theatre Group (Kirk Douglas Theatre – starring Annie Golden, Will Roland, Veronica Dunne).
 New York credits include the Off-Broadway productions of The Bus(59E59 Theatre); ReWrite (Urban Stages); The Plant That Ate Dirty Socks (Theatreworks, USA- Lucille Lortel Theatre); Things to Ruin (which he co-conceived and directed productions of at Second Stage, Le Poisson Rouge, Zipper Factory, Joe’s Pub, Ars Nova, NYMF) and The Black Suits (SPF at the Public Theatre – starring Annie Golden, Jason Tam, and Krysta Rodriguez).
 Regional productions include Legendale (Human Race Theatre Company – starring Max Crumm); Quartet (starring Elizabeth Franz); The Black Suits (Barrington Stage – starring Ben Platt); Hairspray(North Carolina Theatre – starring Dale Hensley, Dirk Lumbard); Damn Yankees (Engeman Theatre – starring Andre De Sheilds, Felicia Finley); A Wonderful Life (Engeman Theatre); Annie (Sacramento Music Circus- starring Mark Zimmerman, Jim Walton, Adinah Alexander); Cabaret (Sacramento Music Circus- starring Teri Ralston, Jacquelyn Piro, Max von Essen); Evita (Lyric Theatre of Oklahoma- starring Kate Chapman, Eric Michael Gillet, Dan Cooney).
 John is the former Artistic Director at Sharon Playhouse – where his direction included Merrily We Roll Along (starring Jason Tam, A.J.
 Shively, Lauren Marcus); Big River; Falsettos (starring Kyle Barisich); Les Miserables; Judge Jackie (starring Klea Blackhurst); They’re Playing Our Song.
 A strong supporter of the development of new work, he has directed workshops/ readings/ productions of Georgie: The Life and Death of George Rose (starring Ed Dixon); True Love (Sarah Schlesinger/ David Evans); Adam Lives (Goodspeed Opera House); Hellraisers (Barrington Stage); Fantasy Football, the Musical; All the Kids Are Doing It; When the World Ends (Nick Blaemire- Ars Nova); Ripper (NAMT); Party Come Here (David Kirshenbaum/ Daniel Goldfarb); Go-Go Beach (NYMF – 37 Arts); Pool Boy(Tsakalakos/ Allard); Next Thing You Know (Berkshire Theatre Festival); Queen Esther (Merkin Hall); Half Married (Cunningham/ Antin); Plastic!
 (Maddock/ Iconis/ Jacobs - York Theatre), 29 (Alter/ Newman), Lyrical Langston Hughes (New Triad- Lincoln Center), Blood Drive (Rachel Sheinkin), Beasts and Saints (Mindi Dickstein) and Like You Like It (Buck/ Acquisto).
 Prior to joining Penn State, John was a member of the music theatre faculty at New York University - where he directed Sweet Smell of Success, Floyd Collins, A Man of No Importance, The Fix, Kiss of the Spider Woman, Violet, Urinetown, Merrily We Roll Along, Parade, Fiorello! and A New Brain.
 His production of Parade was preserved and is on reserve at Lincoln Center’s Theatre on Film and Tape Archive.
 He holds a Bachelor of Music from Miami University and a Master of Arts from NYU.

-Catherine A. Walker, Associate Professor of Musical Theatre, University of Michigan
+Catherine A. Walker, University of Michigan

 Catherine A. Walker is an associate professor of music in the Department of Musical Theatre and has worked extensively as a music director, conductor, vocal coach, pianist, educator, and clinician for over 35 years.
 Walker serves annually as a mentor and judge for the national Michael Feinstein Great American Songbook Vocal Academy.
 Other music direction credits include: The 5th Avenue Theatre, Seattle; The Augusta Barn Theatre’s production of Shenandoah starring Robert Newman; Island Center Productions, St. Croix, USVI; Three-D Productions National Touring Company; Derby Dinner Playhouse, Louisville; Red Barn Playhouse, Saugatuck, Michigan; and Farmers Alley Theatre, Kalamazoo, Michigan.
 Walker was the featured pianist for “Wicked Divas” with the Kalamazoo Symphony Orchestra and “Family Night at the Movies” with the Saginaw Symphony Orchestra.
 She has also served as the music director and pianist for various cabaret performances including “An Evening with Lauren Kennedy” and “An Evening with Scott Coulter.”